andrewbaxter/good-ormning/readme.md

 ### Vs SeaORM

-SeaORM focuses on runtime checks rather than compile time checks, so the focus is quite different.
+SeaORM focuses on runtime checks rather than compile time checks.

 ## A few words on the future

 Obviously writing an SQL VM isn't great.
 The ideal solution would be for popular databases to expose their type checking routines as libraries so they could be imported into external programs, like how Go publishes reusable ast-parsing and type-checking libraries.

-It would be great to provider more flexibility in migrations, but for downtime-less migrations with complex migrations the code also needs to be adjusted significantly.
-Common advice appears to be to make smaller, incremental, backward-compatible migrations and make larger changes over multiple versions and deploys, which seems a reasonable solution.